BetterSEQTA/BetterSEQTA-Plus/docs/plugins/README.md

   // This tells BetterSEQTA+ that users can turn our plugin on/off
   disableToggle: true,

+  // Optional: Mark your plugin as beta to show a "Beta" tag in settings
+  beta: true,

   // This is where the magic happens!
   run: async (api) => {
     // Wait for the homepage to load